Ninaivugal: Soundtrack

 The music was composed by Shankar–Ganesh.

-Reception
+Critical reception

 Jayamanmadhan of Kalki felt the film was like a serial story that started without a proper plan, there is nothing like reminiscing in the twisting and twisting of the story, even if it is not tiring while watching it and concluded despite the title which never change as the scent of a past life, it's a film without lagging.